 - salt and freshly ground black pepper, to taste

-Stir in garlic, mustard, capers, chopped parsley and salt and pepper to taste.
-Serve over roasted cauliflower.
+- Stir in garlic, mustard, capers, chopped parsley and salt and pepper to taste.
+Drizzle over roasted cauliflower and serve immediately.

 MAKE AHEAD: Butter can be made up to 24 hours ahead.
 Cool and refrigerate.
 Gently reheat in a saucepan over low heat.

 Amount Per Serving: Calories: 592Total Fat: 51gSaturated Fat: 22gTrans Fat: 0gUnsaturated Fat: 25gCholesterol: 122mgSodium: 507mgCarbohydrates: 16gFiber: 9gSugar: 8gProtein: 22g

 The nutritional information above is computer-generated and only an estimate.
 Please do your own research with the products you're using if you have a serious health issue or are following a specific diet.